theamiro/africastalking-swift/Readme.md

 </a>
 </p>

-> This SDK provides convenient access to the Africa's Talking API for applications written in Swift
+This SDK provides convenient access to the Africa's Talking API for applications written in Swift supporting async/await and Swift 6

 ## Documentation